 - Usury is condemned along with the consequences of usury while charities are encouraged.
 The lender will wait for better time if the debtor is unable to pay (2:275-276 & 2:278-281).

-- Our recompense is guaranteed from God through observing Salat and Zakat, and leading a righteous life while believing in God.(2:277).
+- Our recompense is guaranteed from God through establishing the salat prayer and giving the zakat, and leading a righteous life being believers in God.(2:277).

 - God has commanded us to write down when we transact a loan for any period of time.
 Two men shall serve as witnesses; if not two men, then a man and two women whose testimony is acceptable to all, if traveling and no scribe is available a bond shall be posted to guarantee repayment (2:282 -283).